maemo-leste/maemo-user-guide/source/chapters/clock.rst

     |clock-n-alarms-icon|

-You will be presented with the following interface:
+You will be greeted with the following interface:

     |clock-n-alarms-main|